engineyard/ey-docs/pages/account-collaboration.md

 ### Accounts

 An account is a container for a group of environments and users.
-If you are a current user of Cloud and are not using the collaboration feature, your current set of environments is your account.
+If you are a current user but are not using the collaboration feature, your current set of environments is your account.
 Customers using the collaboration feature may be part of multiple accounts.

-Your account now has a name that is unique across all of Cloud.
+Your account now has a name that is unique across all of Engine Yard Cloud.
 This allows you to clearly identify the account you want to work with.
 You can edit the name of your account from your account settings page.

 ### Users

 A user is a person with login credentials into Engine Yard Cloud and is currently identified by the login email address for that person.
-If you are a current user of Engine Yard Cloud, your user entity already exists and the identifier of that user is the email address.
+If you are a current user, your user entity already exists and the identifier of that user is the email address.

 Each user can be a part of multiple accounts and can invite other users to an account.
 Similarly, each account contains multiple users, and each user has access to all the environments in that account.